-If you’re the parent of child with special needs, you may have already found yourself wrestling with the transportation of wheelchairs or special medical devices, or dealing with sensory issues, restricted diets, incontinence or social fears.
+If you’re the parent of a child with special needs, you may have already found yourself wrestling with the transportation of wheelchairs or special medical devices, or dealing with sensory issues, restricted diets, incontinence or social fears.
 Perhaps hyperactivity or behavioral issues have led to a meltdown at the worst possible moment (like when your plane is stuck on the runway for two hours).

 As you’ve probably learned, preparation is your best offense and defense.
 To help make your next trip a little simpler, we’ve put together a list of things to consider when planning your vacation and packing.
 We can’t guarantee smooth sailing, but following these suggestions just might make that family cruise around the Bahamas a bit more enjoyable.

 Tips for booking your trip:

 - Consider using a travel agency that specializes in helping people with special needs.
 Flying Wheels Travel (flyingwheelstravel.com), for example, helps people with physical disabilities or chronic illnesses experience accessible travel around the world.
 Autism on the Seas (www.autismontheseas.com) offers cruises for people with autism, Down syndrome and other related disabilities.

 - Choose a destination that caters to people with disabilities.
 Morgan’s Wonderland (morganswonderland.com) in San Antonio, Texas is a theme park designed to accommodate children of all abilities.
 Every ride is accessible to guests with disabilities.
 Many major state beach destinations now offer free or low-cost beach wheelchairs rentals.